galaxyproject/galaxy-hub/src/admin/config/User%20Information.md

 On the admin page, click on "Manage Forms" link on the left go to the "Create a new form" page.

 Provide a name and description of the form, select "User Information" for the "Type" and click the "Add fields" button.
-You can add any number of fields of any supported type ( <<nwwl(TextField)>>, <<nwwl(NumberField)>>, <<nwwl(TextArea)>>, etc ).
+You can add any number of fields of any supported type ( TextField, NumberField, TextArea, etc ).
 These fields will be displayed on the user registration page.
 When you are finished, click the "Save" button to save the form.

 ![](Admin/Config/User Information/create_form.png)